mukhtar-github/react-advanced/README.md

 Inside the Async/Await function we're using fetch(), wich is a build-in function to get our data.
 But you can use Axios or some extenal libraries wich probably should be better for projects.

+With the console.log() in the getUsers function, we do not trigger re-render to avoid crashing of the browser.
+But when we provide the dependency list empty array to the useEffect function, we'll avoid the crashing of the browser.

 > UseState preserves values and triggers re-render.

 ### useEffect and Conditional Rendering Corresponding Projects